Donnybrook, Dublin: Amenities

+Schools in the area include the all-girls Muckross Park College.
+The Teresian School is an all-girls secondary, junior and pre-school in Stillorgan Road.
+St. Mary's mixed primary school is located on Belmont Avenue.

 Sport

 Donnybrook is the traditional home of rugby union in Leinster.
 The headquarters of the Irish Rugby Football Union Leinster Branch is located opposite Donnybrook Stadium, where the professional Leinster team played their home games until recently.
 Most games are hosted in Donnybrook Stadium.
 Some Junior Cup ties are also hosted on the grounds.

 Rugby clubs Bective Rangers and Old Wesley have their home ground in Donnybrook Stadium.
 During the school year secondary schools such as St Conleth's College, Blackrock College, Belvedere College, Wesley College, Clongowes, St. Michaels and many more play rugby in Donnybrook Stadium.

 There are several tennis clubs in Donnybrook, Donnybrook Lawn Tennis Club (LTC), St.Marys LTC and Bective LTC.

 Belmont Football Club has its home ground in Herbert Park.

 Merrion Cricket Club is located in Donnybrook, off Anglesea Road and backing onto the Dodder.

-Donnybrook is also referenced in World Wrestling Entertainment, with a "Good Ol' Fashioned Donnybrook" match referencing a no disqualification-style matchup with a variety of Irish-themed weapons, primarily featuring WWE Superstar Sheamus.